Robust Machine Learning

 -

-Despite great advancements from machine learning, especially deep learning, current learning systems have severe limitations.
-Even if a learner performs well on the typical scenario in which it is trained and tested on the same/similar data distribution, it can fail under new scenarios and be fooled and misled by attacks at inference time (adversarial examples) or training time (data poisoning attacks).
+Despite great advancements in machine learning, especially deep learning, current learning systems have severe limitations.
+Even if a learner performs well in the typical scenario in which it is trained and tested on the same/similar data distribution, it can fail under new scenarios and be fooled and misled by attacks at inference time (adversarial examples) or training time (data poisoning attacks).
 As learning systems become pervasive, safeguarding their security and privacy is critical.

 Privacy-preserving Machine Learning and Data Analytics